Please read the entire section. The link to the placement testing schedule and online appointment link is at the bottom of the page!

 Writing for International Students (Freshmen and Transfers)**

-- If you completed the LVWA requirement with transfer coursework,
+- If you completed the LVWA requirement with transfer coursework, OR

 - If you have completed the ELS program and have your certificate.

-Foreign Languages (other than English)
+Foreign Language Placement Exams (other than English)

 If you are majoring in a foreign language or in a major that has a foreign language concentration or if you are planning to take a foreign language course (that you have experience in) during the upcoming semester you must take a placement test in that subject.
-International students who graduated from a non-English-speaking high school are exempt from the foreign language requirement; consult with the Office of Academic Advising or University Registrar about the requirement waiver.
+International students who graduated from a non-English-speaking high school are exempt from the foreign language requirement; consult with the Office of Academic Advising or University Registrar about a requirement waiver.

 There is no need to take a placement exam if you intend to register in a new foreign language course.